AI4EduRes/AI4EduRes.github.io/README.md

-Welcome to our AI4EduRes'2022 Workshop on Artificial Intelligence for Education Resources, hosted by Noorhan Abbas, Abdullah Alsaleh and Eric Atwell, University of Leeds;
+Welcome to our AI4EduRes'2022 Workshop on Artificial Intelligence for Education Resources, hosted by Noorhan Abbas, Eric Atwell and Abdullah Alsaleh, University of Leeds;
 supported by the Alan Turing Institute https://www.turing.ac.uk/